bittersweet-coffee/2048/README.rst

 * `Google Java Style Guide`_

-As Oracle does not provide a new style guide we follow the one from Google, though with one expection: Indentation are 4 spaces long and consist of spaces, not tabs!
+As Oracle does not provide a new style guide we follow the one from Google, though with one expection: Indentation are 4 spaces long and consist of tabs.

 .. _Oracle Java Language Specification:
    http://docs.oracle.com/javase/specs/jls/se8/html/index.html